payu-org/payu/docs/source/usage.rst

 Running jobs are stored in laboratory's ``work`` subdirectory, and completed runs are stored in the ``archive`` subdirectory.

+If you have instructed ``payu`` to run for a number of resubmits but for some reason need to stop a run after the current run has completed create a file called ``stop_run`` in the control directory.

 It is possible to require that a run reproduce an existing run using the ``-r``
 flag: